Bob Einstein was an American actor, comedian, comedy writer, and producer.

-Born November 20, 1942 in Los Angeles, California, Bob Einstein is the son of actress Thelma Leeds and radio comedian Harry "Parkyakarkus" Einstein.
-His older brother, Clifford, is an advertising executive, and his younger brother, Albert is better known as Albert Brooks.
+Einstein was the son of singer/actress Thelma Leeds and radio comedian Harry "Parkyakarkus" Einstein.
+His younger brother is actor/writer/director Albert Brooks.

 One of Einstein's earliest jobs was writing for The Smothers Brothers Comedy Hour, for which he and the other writers (including Rob Reiner and Steve Martin) earned an Emmy.
 He also created the character of "Officer Judy" on the show, as well as many others.
 After CBS cancelled the show in 1969, he continued to make guest appearances on television, and began devoting more time to writing and production.

 By the start of the 1970s, Einstein's career as a writer and producer was in full swing, with credits including The Sonny and Cher Comedy Hour, The Redd Foxx Comedy Hour, and Van Dyke and Company (for which he won his second Emmy).
 Einstein would occasionally appear on these shows as a performer.

 Einstein’s success in television continued into the 1980s with Bizarre (a variety/sketch show hosted by comedian John Byner), and Super Dave, which aired for five seasons on Showtime.
 In both of these series, he appeared as his most well-known character, inept daredevil stuntman Super Dave Osborne.
 At the same time, Einstein made a lot of well-remembered appearances as Super Dave on The Tonight Show Starring Johnny Carson, and Late Night with David Letterman.